shorebirdtech/docs/docs/ci/github.md

 secret: <THE GENERATED SHOREBIRD_TOKEN>
 ```

-Now we can use the `SHOREBIRD_TOKEN` in our GitHub workflow:
+Now we can use the `SHOREBIRD_TOKEN` in our GitHub workflow to perform authenticated functions such as creating patches 🎉

 ```yaml
 name: Shorebird Patch